honojs/website/introduction/concepts.md

 ```

 Hono uses only Web Standard, which means that Hono can run on any runtime that uses Web Standard.
-And we have Node.js adapter server.
-Now Hono runs on these runtimes.
+In addition, we have Node.js adapter server.
+Hono runs on these runtimes.

 - Cloudflare Workers (workerd)
 - Deno